-Authors Effect of Reward Effect of Reward Dependent Variable(s) Mediator Variable(s) Moderator Variable(s) Product/Service Methodology Innovativeness Methodology Main Results Lacetera et al. (2012) Positive Blood donation I I I American Red Cross data set and one field study payment.
+Authors Effect of Reward Effect of Reward Dependent Variable(s) Mediator Variable(s) Moderator Variable(s) Product/Service Methodology Innovativeness Methodology Main Results Lacetera et al. (2012) Positive Blood donation 1 ı 1 American Red Cross data set and one field study payment.
 With low payment, effort can be lower than with no payment.
-Incentives offered at blood drives significantly increase the number of donors presenting, the number of units of blood collected, and does not increase This study Positive and negative Referral likelihood Expected self-enhancement Visibility of the reward, reward size, reward scheme Less and more innovative Field study and four experiments the proportion of deternals.
+Incentives offered at blood drives significantly increase the number of donors presenting, the number of units of blood collected, and does not increase This study Positive and negative Referral likelihood Expected self-enhancement Visibility of the reward, reward size, reward scheme Less and more innovative Field study and four experiments the proportion of deferrals.
 Referral rewards decrease customers' referral likelihood for more innovative products and services.
-Not disclosing the reward to referral revipients, increasing reward- size and implementing reward-both schemes attenuate the negative effect of referral rewards with more innovative offerings.
+Not disclosing the reward to referral recipients, increasing reward size and implementing reward-both schemes attenuate the negative effect of referral rewards with more innovative offerings.

-reducing loneliness) as well as by altruistic motives (e.g., concern for others) (Berger 2014).
+Effect of the reward refers to the effect of rewards compared with a control condition, in which no reward was offered; metaperceptions are customers' beliefs about how they and their recommendations are viewed by others; n.e. = not examined reducing loneliness) as well as by altruistic motives (e.g., concern for others) (Berger 2014).